The best prepaid phone plans for Android users 2026

 Reasons to avoid

-As its name suggests, Metro by T-Mobile is a prepaid carrier owned by T-Mobile and offers plans that quite resemble the parent carrier's offerings, along with a few extras.
-For one thing, the prices are inclusive of all taxes and fees for all main plans, so what you see is what you pay.
-You also get some nice perks generally available with the best T-Mobile plans, without having to get into any contracts.
+As the name suggests, Metro by T-Mobile is a prepaid carrier owned by T-Mobile and offers plans that are quite similar to the parent carrier's offerings, along with a few extras.
+For one thing, the prices are inclusive of all taxes and fees for all the main plans, so what you see is what you have to pay.
+You get some nice perks as well, which are generally available with the best T-Mobile plans, without having to get into any contracts.

-The starter unlimited plan costs $40 per month and packs unlimited high-speed data and a five-year guarantee, if you bring your own number.
+The starter unlimited plan costs $40 per month and packs unlimited high-speed data and a five-year guarantee, but it's a web exclusive option.
 Of course, you get unlimited talk and text too.
-Next up, the $50 per month plan offers you 8GB of dedicated hotspot data, 100GB of cloud storage via Google One, and some other goodies.
-Then there's the $60 per month plan, which increases your dedicated hotspot allowance to 25GB and also adds unlimited texting to more than 210 destinations around the world, along with Amazon Prime.
+Next up, the $50 per month plan has 8GB dedicated hotspot data, 100GB cloud storage via Google One, and some other perks.
+Then there's the $60 per month plan, which increases the dedicated hotspot data to 25GB and also adds unlimited texting to more than 210 destinations around the world, along with Amazon Prime and high-resolution video streaming.

 How to choose